 Emotional support animals, or ESA, are known for their calm temperaments and ability to learn quickly.
-Though they are not the same as certified service dogs, emotional support animals are nevertheless very important to the well-being of their owners.
+Though they are not the same as certified service dogs, emotional support dogs are nevertheless very important to the well-being of their owners.
 ESA dogs and some other animals can sometimes get special access to public transport and venues, to help owners navigate tricky social situations.

 ESA dogs for seniors, kids, and others with anxiety problems, provide companionship and relief from stress and many mood disorders.
 Is an ESA the right choice for you?
 Here's an in-depth look at the pros and cons of emotional support animals so you can make an informed decision.

 In listing the pros and cons of emotional support animals, let's start with the good stuff.
 There are many reasons to consider buying or training an ESA.
 For animal lovers, there is the obvious advantage of having a pet in the house!

 The purpose of an emotional support dog is to make its owner more comfortable.
 Yes, that's basically the role of every pet, but ESAs are specifically brought into a household to provide affection and emotional care for an owner.
 These dogs provide the companionable support that anxiety sufferers need to get through difficult places and situations.